Anthony Polite: College career

 Polite redshirted his first season at Florida State due to knee injuries.
 As a freshman, he averaged 2.7 points per game.
 Polite averaged 5.8 points in his sophomore season.
 On 22 March 2021, he scored a career-high 22 points in a 71–53 win over Colorado at the second round of the NCAA tournament.
 As a junior, Polite averaged 10.1 points and 4.5 rebounds per game, shooting 43.6 percent from three-point range.

 On 5 April 2022, Polite declared for the 2022 NBA draft, forgoing his remaining college eligibility.

 Professional career

 On July 13, 2022, he has signed with ASVEL of the French LNB Pro A.

 On January 14, 2023, he signed with Hamburg Towers of the German Basketball Bundesliga.

 On June 20, 2023, he signed with CB Breogán of the Spanish Liga ACB and Basketball Champions League.

 On June 19, 2024, Polite signed with Fukushima Firebonds of the Japanese B.League.
-On August 23, 2024, his contract was terminated due to he was diagnosed with a torn anterior cruciate ligament.
+On August 23, 2024, his contract was terminated due to being diagnosed with a torn anterior cruciate ligament.